weasel-software/qt-kiosk-browser/README.md

 Defaults to 3 minutes

+#### Rotation

+Rotate the view by given number of degrees.

+Any number is allowed, but recommended settings are 0, 90, 180 and 270.

 #### WebEngineSettings

 Configure browser properties and generic attributes, such as JavaScript support, focus behavior, and access to remote content.